 While Filipino Martial Artists are famed for their expertise with weapons, most practitioners also have been taught, or have developed, empty-hand subsets of their fighting styles.
-These collections of empty-hand techniques are therefore primarily based upon the movements and combat concepts of stick and knife fighting.
+These collections of empty-hand techniques are therefore primarily based upon the movements and combat concepts of stick, machete, and knife fighting.
 In the West, we often refer to this approach to fighting as "Dirty Boxing", though it is often referred to by many names.
 More traditional Filipino titles include Panantukan, Suntukan, Pangamut, Mano-Mano, and more.
-The MKG Method uses the umbrella-term Panantukan, and MKG Panantukan is further broken down into five specific areas of study:
+The MKG Method uses the umbrella-term "Panantukan" (which translates to "Fist Fighting" in English), and MKG Panantukan is further broken down into five specific areas of study:

 - Panantukan - Hand Fighting